 Tree Pose- Sanskrit: Vrksasana

-The tree is an excellent standing balance for beginners to practice.
+The tree is an excellent balance pose for beginners to practice.
 It is an easy pose while you learn to breathe while standing and maintaining body balance on one foot.
 In addition, it imitates a tree’s stable posture.

 Begin in Mountain Pose.
 To assist your balance, find a fixed point in front of the room and look at it.